-Previously, Rachel was a Vocal Music Teacher in public and private schools.
-For her excellence and impact as an educator, Rachel was named a Teacher of the Year 2015 Finalist for Carroll County Public Schools, and she was honored with the prestigious Outstanding Teacher Award presented by the Carroll County Chamber of Commerce.
-Over the course of her 15-year career in education, Rachel held positions at elementary, middle, and high school levels, instilling the joy of music-making in thousands of students.
+A school Vocal Music Teacher from 2005-2020, Rachel earned elite recognition as Teacher of the Year 2015 Finalist for Carroll County Public Schools, and she was honored with the prestigious Outstanding Teacher Award presented by the Carroll County Chamber of Commerce.
+During her years in the classroom, Rachel taught music at every single grade level and in both public and private school settings.
 She also served in numerous leadership positions at school and county levels.

 For 18 summers, Rachel worked with Lamplight Artists, where she was Co-Artistic Director of LLA’s All About Kids Productions program for students in 1st-8th grades and Mentor Teacher for LLA's performing arts teaching internship program for college students.